Can I Lose My Salvation pt 1.

 So, to recap: No, a Christian cannot lose their salvation, either my mistake, or by making mistakes.
 It takes more of an effort on our end to get God to change his relationship status with us.

 So, before I conclude this post, I’m sure there is someone out there is wondering about Hebrews 6:4, and Hebrews 10:26, so without getting too into it, just let me say this: yes, it’s true that we cannot “lose” our salvation, but just like how God did not force us to get saved in the first place, God will not force us to stay saved either; and so, If we really wanted to we can do what the Bible calls “renounce/forsake” our salvation, but I’m going to stop right there.
-Don’t worry I’ll talk about more these verses in a part 2 of this post.
+Don’t worry I’ll talk about more these verses in a later post.

 I hope this was a blessing to anyone who read this, and if there are any questions about what I wrote about, you can go ahead and place them in the comment section below and I’ll do my best to answer any questions you have.